Oaklight/Vesper-raft/report/replication.md

-as soon as a server wins the election it checks 2 options:
+as soon as a server wins the election it checks 2 options to sync itself with the followers:
 - if it has an element in `self.staged`: it will push it to all the new followers and then make them commit them if a majority of consensus is reached. done in `def startHeartBeat`.
 - it will query each follower for their commitIdx and if it is lower it will give them  the update they lack. done in `update_follower_commitIdx`